Sujoy-Barua/Sujoy-Barua/README.md

 ## Hi there, I'm Sujoy Barua.
 I'm a Senior at the University of Michigan, located in Ann Arbor, Michigan, majoring in Computer Science.

-Here is a list of my projects and their demo videos.
+Here is a list of my projects and courseworks.

+[ Class project links repos are private due to honor code requirements, and can only be privately shared upon request by recruiters]

 ## Works in Progress (Winter 2025)
 **Courses**: